Have You Seen Any Nighthawks?

 Two peregrine chicks and two eggs at Clairton Coke Works, 25 April 2024 (photo via Dana Nesiti via USSteel)

-This photo I received from Dana Nesiti, courtesy of USSteel on 25 April, confirms that a peregrine pair is again breeding successfully at Clairton Coke Works.
-The pair skipped last year but raised __ young in 2022.
-Click here and scroll down to read about their nest in 2022.
+Dana Nesiti received this photo from USSteel on 25 April that confirms peregrines are again breeding successfully at Clairton Coke Works.
+The pair skipped last year but raised three young in 2022.
+Click here and scroll down to read about their nest in early June of 2022.

 Spruce Run Bridge, Ohio River: